Are you planning on traveling through TSA airport security with a special needs child?

 - Throw in a few small toys they enjoy

-Important Tip: If your child’s favorite item (like their banket) is required to go through the screening process, to prevent an episode, let them know their ‘blanket’ is going on a quick adventure and will be back in their hands right away.
+Helpful Tip: If your child’s favorite item (like their banket) is required to go through the screening process, to prevent a meltdown, let them know their ‘blanket’ is going on a quick adventure and will be back in their hands right away.
 A countdown is also another great way to ease any anxiety your child may experience when being departed from their favorite thing.

 Tip #7: Separate Screening Process